daleroberts/bv/README.md

 bv -stack RED.tif GREEN.tif BLUE.tif
 ```

+There is also the `-revstack` option to do it in reverse order.

 ## Subsampling algorithm

 The subsampling algorithm can be changed using the `-r` option (same syntax as GDAL).
 The available subsamplings are: